Eating and drinking

 The Racehorse Inn in the village is closed at the moment - the nearest pub is the Huntsman and Hounds in Spexhall (on the main road between Halesworth and Bungay).
 Slightly further away (3 miles) is the Triple Plea in Halesworth - a lovely quiet bike ride south on the cycle route that runs past the gate.
 Both do decent pub food and have some outside space.

-Our favourite new Halesworth haunt is de Argentiens at Ancient House which is brand new and great fun!
+Our favourite new Halesworth haunt is de Argentiens at Ancient House which is great fun!
 It's a gin-cum-wine bar and food place, open throughout the day the evening, in a very old building right in the heart of Halesworth.
 Delightfully welcoming, lots of character and excellent drinks.
 The menu changes regularly, with a range of small and large platters including Mediterranean, seafood and steak boards.
 And if you fancy borrowing the bikes, it's a lovely 3 mile cycle ride, mostly on quiet back routes.
 01986 948130

 You should also check out The Boarding House in Halesworth for excellent dining.
 More suited to couples looking for an interesting eating experience in the evenings than for families with children (though they also have an excellent lunchtime menu and in summer there's a lovely walled garden with tables set out on the grass and chickens, which kids love).
 Tyler and Pauline, who run The Boarding House, also host art exhibitions in the restaurant, so there's plenty to look at besides the interesting menu and wine list with lots of local produce and excellent local wine as well as a good choice from further afield.